wxt-dev/wxt/docs/guide/essentials/content-scripts.md

 WXT provides a helper function, [`createIframeUi`](/api/reference/wxt/client/functions/createIframeUi), which simplifies setting up the IFrame.

-1. Create an HTML page that will be loaded into your IFrame
+1. Create an HTML page that will be loaded into your IFrame:
    ```html
    <!-- entrypoints/example-iframe.html -->
    <!doctype html>